statusfailed/riscv-macroassembler/README.md

     Invalid write at addr 0x0, size 1, region 'riscv.sifive.uart', reason: invalid size (min:4 max:4)

+# Debugging

+Install a RISC-V-compatible gdb, e.g. on arch:

+    pacman -S riscv64-linux-gnu-gdb

+Run QEMU in debug mode:

+    qemu-system-riscv64 -nographic -M sifive_u -bios out.bin -s -S

+Connect to gdb:

+    riscv64-linux-gnu-gdb

+Run this in gdb:

+    target remote :1234
+    layout asm

+If you want to skip the bootloader(?) and go straight to your code from `out.bin`, you can also run

+    b *0x80000000
+    c

+Instead of typing this all out, you can also just do this:

+    riscv64-linux-gnu-gdb -x start.gdb

 # Bugs

 - [ ] Fix `sifive_u` output - write 4 chars at a time?
 Find some driver docs!